New Kind of Analysis Yields Promise of Diagnostic Test

 Typically, however, the numbers of ME patients in those studies were small, at least in comparison to the recent Stanford study.
 Also, no matter how much data has been generated to suggest that ME is an inflammatory disease, academic or government scientists who do not believe the disease is important or does not even exist frequently have dismissed them as irrelevant citing inconsistent results and small sample sizes.
 The earlier cytokine investigations have been viewed at best as pilot studies requiring repetition and confirmation, or worse, in the words of one observer, “will-o-wisp.”
 In a field where money is scarce, confirmatory studies have been a challenge.

-One of the beauties of this study is that the investigators had the ability to utilize the powerful analytic tools available to them in Stanford’s Human Immune Monitoring Center.
+One of the beauties of this study, in addition to the decision to look at patients by disease severity, which found the disparities described, is that the investigators had the ability to utilize the powerful analytic tools available to them in Stanford’s Human Immune Monitoring Center.

-Montoya, the paper’s first author, spoke to a number of lay journalists about the study, using every opportunity to express the fact that ME is a serious disease, that it is real and that if there was any doubt about either fact, this study proves it.
-His comment that the disease “…could turn a life of productive activity into one of dependency and desolation” was widely quoted.
+Montoya, the paper’s first author, spoke to just one journalist, Stanford University's own medical reporter Goldman.
+Montoya took the opportunity to express in powerful ways the fact that ME is a serious disease that if there was any doubt about that fact, this study proves it.
+His comment that ME “…could turn a life of productive activity into one of dependency and desolation” was widely re-published in mainstream media reports on the paper.

 Montoya has been studying ME since seeing his first patient in 2004.
 He has, during the intervening years, worked in a strategic, focused way to involve his colleagues at Stanford in ME research and largely been successful.
 In this way, he’s expanded the study of the disease at Stanford, involving ever-larger numbers of collaborators in several areas of expertise, ensuring the widest degree of participation by creating what he calls a “big umbrella.”